spaghettikoder/tech_comm/peer_review_1.md

 The author heavily relied on AI instead of his own creativity as the text was 100% AI-generated according to QuillBot online tool.

+### Format:

+The author sent an editable file instead of sharing his document as code, which would improve the readability of his text and help him to highlight ideas in a more organized manner.

 ### Generalization:

 The text lacks specification as the author provided very general plans.